 Similar to the Memory Book is a Memory Box.
 A Memory Box can include anything that leads to reminiscing.
 It differs from the Book in that it is usually 3-D rather than just pictures and stories.
 The Box includes objects that can be handled and will bring back specific moments for your loved ones.
-To create Memory Boxes, use plastic storage containers, shoeboxes, jewelry boxes, tackle boxes, etc. - the container you use may depend upon the type of Memory Box you have decided to make.
 Below are some suggestions for types of Memory Boxes.